 Dino-Riffic Dance Party

 That’s a total of 11 or so things, and with Annual Passholder pricing of $95 or regular pricing at our event, that breaks down to around $9-$12 per experience.
 We also ate about a half dozen ice cream novelties and had a few Cokes, each of which are also unlimited/included in the cost of admission during the event.
-You can learn more about pricing and 2019 Disney After Hours dates on the official website.
+Here are upcoming 2019 and 2020 dates for Disney After Hours at Animal Kingdom:

 We want to note that we were invited guests of Disney at this event, and as such, our tickets were free.
 Whether you can still trust our review as truly unbiased or if you perceive us as paid shills is up to you.
 As noted in our last Magic Kingdom Update, the price of me “selling out” is a return of Country Bear Christmas to Walt Disney World, and it’s not back (yet), so draw your own conclusions.